labex-labs/open-source-labs/python/practical-python/lab-09-03-distribution-distribution/step1.md

 # Creating a setup.py file

-Add a `setup.py` file to the top-level of your project directory.
+Add a `setup.py` file in `/home/labex/project` directory to the top-level of your project directory.

 ```python
 # setup.py